Jagan-18/Docker_End-To_End_Notes/Day01/README.md

 - **Graphic Cards:** Hardware for rendering images and video.

 **Software Components:**
-Operating System: The main software that manages hardware and software resources.
+- **Operating System:** The main software that manages hardware and software resources.
-Applications: Software you use, such as Zen Recorder for recording videos or games.
+- **Applications:** Software you use, such as Zen Recorder for recording videos or games.

-The Kernel:
-The kernel is the core part of an operating system.
+**Kernel:** The kernel is the core part of an operating system.
 It acts as a bridge between software and hardware, converting requests into instructions the hardware can understand.

 Container Runtimes
 There are several runtimes for running containers, including: